The information in this document is based on these software versions:

-Step1: Review your licensing email containing a release key and options keys.
+Step1.
+Review your licensing email which contains a release key and options keys.
 Here is an example email.

-Step 2: Navigate to the web interface of the endpoint by typing the IP address of the unit into a web browser and log in with an admin account as shown in the image.
+Step 2.
+Navigate to the web interface of the endpoint.
+Enter the IP address of the unit into a web browser and log in with an admin account as shown in the image.

-Step 3: Navigate to Maintenance > Option Keys to install option keys or Maintenance > Software Upgrade to install a release key as part of the upgrade process, as shown in the image.
+Step 3.
+Navigate to Maintenance > Option Keys to install option keys or Maintenance > Software Upgrade to install a release key as part of the upgrade process, as shown in the image.

-Step 4: Add each option key received by email.
+Step 4.
+Add each option key received by email.
 Enter the option key value into the Add option key field and then click Add option key as shown in the image.

-Step 5: Add all option keys one by one.
+Step 5.
+Add all option keys one by one.
 Click Restart after all option keys are added as shown in the image.

 Note: A restart is required for the option keys to take effect.

-Note: If the endpoint is in a call, the call will drop when the endpoint restarts.
+Note: If the endpoint is in a call, the call drops when the endpoint restarts.

-Add an Option Key and a Release Key via CLI
+Add Option Key and Release Key via CLI

-Step 4: Log in in with an admin account.
+Step 4.
+Log in with an admin account.
 Enter the admin password when prompted.

-Step 5: Add the release and option keys to the unit.
-Enter the commands:
+Step 5.
+Add the release and option keys to the unit.
+Run these commands:

-Step 6: Reboot the endpoint after all keys have been applied.
-Enter the command:
+Step 6.
+Reboot the endpoint after all keys have been applied.
+Run the command:

 Verify the option keys installed successfully.
 Navigate to the home page of the endpoint web interface.
 Observe the options installed are listed by Installed Options as shown in the image.

 Verify the release and option keys applied to the endpoint via CLI.
-Open an SSH CLI session and enter the commands:
+Open an SSH CLI session and run these commands:

 xcommand SystemUnit OptionKey List